 Welcome to the MD Undergraduate Program Admissions website!
 We hope that you will take the time to carefully review the information provided here so that you are in the best possible position to determine if the UBC Undergraduate Program is for you and if you meet the requirements for admission.

-The Program is based on a distributed model of education.
-Each year we select 288 students and they will be distributed across the province with 32 students in Victoria (Island Medical Program), 32 students in Kelowna (Southern Medical Program), 32 students in Prince George (Northern Medical Program) and 192 students in and around Greater Vancouver (Vancouver Fraser Medical Program).
+The MD Undergraduate Program is based on a distributed model of education.
+Each year our program selects 288 students, who are distributed across the province for training.
+32 students will receive their medical education in Victoria (Island Medical Program), 32 in Kelowna (Southern Medical Program), 32 in Prince George (Northern Medical Program) and 192 in and around Greater Vancouver (Vancouver Fraser Medical Program).
+All students spend the first semester in Vancouver before students at the distributed sites move to their sites in January.

-While there are traditional lectures and laboratory sessions, much of the preclinical education involves small group problem-based learning.
+While there are traditional lectures and laboratory sessions, much of the preclinical education involves small group case-based learning.
 Therefore, we expect students to be solid, self-directed learners and strong collaborators.

 The applicant pool is highly competitive.
 However, the application process is fair.
 Our goal is to recruit intelligent, dedicated and well-rounded students, and therefore we apply equal weighting to academic and non-academic achievements.
-About one third of all applicants are invited for interview, the format of which is explained elsewhere on the website.
-A composite value derived from university course grades, MCAT scores, non-academic activities and the interview score, is used to rank candidates.
-Reference letters are also taken into consideration.
-Final selection of the top ranking candidates is made by committee consensus in late April and offers of admission usually go out in the middle of May.
+Approximately 650 applicants are invited for an interview, the format of which is explained elsewhere on the website.
+After the interview, all aspects of an applicant’s file are looked at as part of a holistic file review.
+Final selection of candidates is made by committee consensus in late April and offers of admission usually go out in the middle of May.

 We recognize that many well-qualified applicants with strong academic records and impressive achievements in the non-academic sector will not be granted an interview or an offer of admission, as the number of applicants far exceeds the number of seats available.